woocommerce/woosidebars/readme.txt

 Yes; WooSidebars will work with any theme that supports dynamic widget areas.

+= How can I contribute to WooSidebars development? =

+Looking to contribute code to this plugin?
+[Fork the repository over at GitHub](http://github.com/woothemes/woosidebars/).
+(submit pull requests to the "develop" branch)

 == Screenshots ==

 1. The list of custom widget areas.